 Additional Assistance

 Alarm systems come in many varieties.
-Because you can only hear a local alarm system in the immediate neighborhood, you must depend on a neighbor to alert the authorities on your behalf if you are not home.
+Because you can only hear a local alarm system in the immediate neighborhood, you must depend on a neighbor to alert the authorities if you are not home.
 A monitored home alarm system is more effective since it can provide you with the most significant levels of protection and the additional assistance of knowledgeable specialists.
 In an emergency, the monitoring station receives a notification from the alarm system.
 It sends a skilled dispatcher to determine the severity of the situation and dispatch help as quickly as possible.